-What is a captive?
+What is Private Insurance?

 Can I reinsure as little or as much as I want to?

 You can cover a wide variety of legitimate risks.
 An actuary will develop premiums and apply a very specific actuarial formulas that dictate minimum cash reserves, what the internal costs of reinsurance should be, and what risks you can legitimately insure against.
 The list is very long and comprehensive.
-You can also move some of the costs of commercial risk into your captive by taking high deductibles on workers comp, health insurance and medical malpractice.
+You can also move some of the costs of commercial risk into Private Insurance by taking high deductibles on workers comp, health insurance and medical malpractice.